eclipse-sumo/sumo/docs/web/docs/TraCI/Interfacing_TraCI_from_Python.md

 Sometimes SUMO may crash while running a simulation with TraCI.
 The below steps make it simple to run sumo with traci in a debugger:

-1\) add the option *--save-configuration* to your traci script:
+1\) Add the option *--save-configuration* to your traci script:

 ```
 traci.start([sumoBinary, '-c', 'run.sumocfg', '--save-configuration', 'debug.sumocfg'])
 ```

-2\) run your traci script.
-Instead of starting sumo it will just write the configuration with the chosen port but it will still try to connect repeatedly 3) run
+2\) Run your traci script.
+Instead of starting sumo it will just write the configuration with the chosen port but it will still try to connect repeatedly.

+3\) Run

 ```
 gdb --args sumoD -c debug.sumocfg